Principal's Message

 Here are just a few of the ways we are helping build our students capacity in the 4 Cs':

-• Students in our award-winning performing arts programs put on professional-quality performances such as the DPHS Jazz Festival, this past spring's DP Theatre Company's production of "The Music Man," and our Jazz Choir performing at community holiday events.
+- Students in our award-winning performing arts programs put on professional-quality performances such as the DPHS Jazz Festival, this past spring's DP Theatre Company's production of "Anything Goes" and our Jazz Choir performing at community holiday events.

 We are proud to be the only high school in Santa Barbara County to offer the prestigious International Baccalaureate (IB) Programme -- which provides interdisciplinary student-led research opportunities where students can explore their unique interests and passions.
 In addition, through our strong partnership with SBCC, DP students can take an array of dual-enrollment courses to enhance their education and begin earning college units while still in high school.
 Along with these innovative academic programs, DPHS is also proud to offer 24 varsity athletic teams, over 50 active student clubs, and a spirited, student-centered campus culture that values inclusion, diversity, and connectedness.